 Design by elastic, inelastic or plastic analysis is permitted.
-Provisions for inelastic and plastic analysis are as stipulated in Appendix N1, Design by Inelastic Analysis.
+Provisions for inelastic and plastic analysis are as stipulated in Appendix N1, Section N1.3, Design by Inelastic Analysis.

-The yield stress and modulus of elasticity of steel shall be investigated and reduced, as appropriate, for temperatures in excess of 250 $^{\circ}$ F (121 $^{\circ}$ C).
+The yield stress, modulus of elasticity, and proportional limit of steel shall be investigated and reduced, as appropriate, for temperatures in excess of 250°F (120°C).

-User Note: Values for the reduction in yield stress and modulus of elasticity of structural steels exposed to elevated temperatures can be found in the Structural Alloys Handbook, published by Battelle, Columbus, OH, and in the ASME Boiler and Pressure Vessel Code, Section II, Part D, Material Properties.
-Sustained temperature above 700 °F (370 °C) may subject the material to creep rupture effects that need to be considered in the design.
-Properties for fire conditions of commonly used structural steels are tabulated in Appendix N4, Table NA-4.2.1.
+User Note: Values for the reduction in material properties of structural steels exposed to elevated temperatures can be found in resources such as the Structural Alloys Handbook, published by Battelle, Columbus, OH, and in the ASME Boiler and Pressure Vessel Code, Section II, Part D, Material Properties.
+Sustained temperature above 700°F (370°C) may subject the material to creep rupture effects that need to be considered in the design.
+Properties for fire conditions of commonly used structural steels are tabulated in Specification Appendix 4, Table A-4.2.1.